-An apt name for this chapter would be “The Human Animal”.
 By and large, the first humans were just another animal, not a breed apart.
-Yet even without spirit, early Homo evolved a set of characteristics not shared by any other genus, including our closest ape cousins.
-Humans are as biologically unique as zebras or termites.
-Our large brain, bare skin, and agile tongue are just a few standout features.
+Yet, like any animal, early Homo evolved a set of characteristics not shared by any other genus, including our closest ape cousins.
+Our large brain, bare skin, and agile tongue are just a few standout anatomical features.

 The human animal is a generalist.
 Originally shaped by the hot, dry plains of southeastern Africa, early human species colonized diverse ecosystems across all of Africa and southern Eurasia.
 The climate swings of the Quaternary ice ages further varied the landscapes that they encountered.
 Humans adapted by becoming intelligent and omnivorous.
 They learned to hunt, process, and cook food.
 Contrary to the paleo-diet fad, the human digestive and immune systems are now reliant on high quality meat and / or cooked food.

 Late hominins or early humans underwent major changes in life history.
 Infants were born more helpless, childhood grew longer, females stopped signaling ovulation and became more monogamous, and males competed less with each other and bonded more with their mates and children.
 These trends all apparently contributed to formation of the nuclear family.
 Humans are highly social, though for millions of years their communities were no larger than loosely affiliated bands of extended families.
 Thus, what we think of as traditional marriage is suited specifically for that sparsely populated foraging environment (and for people with short lifespans).
 Variations on the theme might be just as “natural” in different settings.